ilci66/personal-portfolio-website/README.md

 * Colors are out of control, going with a smaller, palette
 * Not gonna use the sass library I created a while back, writing all brand new
 * I want to save the information send by the user via the contact form in my mongodb cloud database
-# working on response message modal, add smile ICon after the break
+# Working on the menu arrow, keep doing that after breakfast